Araxá: Health and education

 In the health sector there were 17 health clinics and 4 hospitals with 244 beds (2005).
-There were 6 clinical analysis labs and 34 pharmacies.
-Two of the hospitals are private and 2 are philanthropic.
-Educational needs of 10,500 students were met by 33 primary schools, 11 middle schools, and 40 pre-primary schools.
-In higher education there were 2 schools: Centro Universitário Planalto de Araxá and UNIT – Universidade do Triângulo Mineiro.
+There were also 6 clinical analysis laboratories and 34 pharmacies.
+Two of the hospitals were private, and two were philanthropic.
+The educational needs of 10,500 students were met by 33 primary schools, 11 middle schools, and 40 pre-primary schools.
+In higher education, there were two institutions: Centro Universitário Planalto de Araxá, and, Universidade do Triângulo Mineiro (UNIT).

-There was one doctor for every 598 inhabitants (2004) and 3.5 hospital beds for every 1,000 inhabitants.
-The infant mortality rate was 8.70 deaths for every 1,000 live births (2004), well below the state and national average.
-In 2000 the number was 20.80.
+In 2004, the healthcare statistics indicated a ratio of one doctor for every 598 inhabitants and an availability of 3.5 hospital beds per 1,000 inhabitants.
+The infant mortality rate stood at 8.70 deaths per 1,000 live births in the same year, significantly lower than both the state and national averages.
+For comparison, the infant mortality rate was recorded at 20.80 deaths per 1,000 live births in the year 2000.